Alternative Options for Earning Credit

 Who Should Use PLA?

-Prior Learning Assessment is available to anyone who has knowledge or experience that aligns with a particular class currently taught at Green River Community College.
+Prior Learning Assessment is available to anyone who has knowledge or experience that aligns with a particular class currently taught at Green River College.
 Individuals with knowledge and skills obtained through work experience, on-the-job training, military experience and training, industry certification, apprenticeships, etc., are eligible to complete the PLA process for credit consideration.

 How is Credit Awarded?